 In accordance with IFRS 3, Business Combinations, the Qualifying Transaction constituted a reverse acquisition of a non-operating company.
-The Qualifying Transaction does not constitute a business combination as, prior to the completion of the Qualifying Transaction, the Company (then RCG) did not meet the definition of a business under the standard.
+The Qualifying Transaction does not constitute a business combination as, prior to the completion of the Qualifying Transaction, the Company (then RCG) did not meet the definition of a business under the accounting standard.
 As a result, the Qualifying Transaction is accounted for as a capital transaction with Almonty Sub being identified as the accounting acquirer and the equity consideration being measured at fair value.
 The resulting statement of financial position is presented as a continuance of Almonty Sub.
-As Almonty Sub was incorporated on June 9, 2011 for the express and sole purpose of completing the acquisition of Daytal, there are no comparative figures available for the three month period ended December 31, 2011.
+As Almonty Sub was incorporated on June 9, 2011 for the express and sole purpose of completing the acquisition of Daytal, there are no comparative figures available for the three or six month periods ended March 31, 2012.